ndlarsen/ndlarsen.github.io/_posts/2019-09-28-jekyll-part-6-adding-search-functionality.md

 ## Preface
 ---
 As the amount of content on a site grows it becomes increasingly difficult to maintain some sort of insight in the total content or finding what you need.
 Adding search functionality will help alleviate that and in my opinion it's simply a necessity as well as a fundamental service to provide your users.
 As a jekyll site is generated, static and lacking server-side functionality, all search must be done client-side.
 Well, I guess you could add Google Custom Search but to be fair, why would you?
 Besides it being Google, the search functionality will depend on the availability of a third party which you might not want and you will have very little control over it.

 There seem to be quite a few different approaches and solutions available, most relying on JavaScript implementations.
-Having looked at a few by now and wanting full post seach, I decided trying out [Lunr](https://lunrjs.com/) which some say is a [Solr](https://lucene.apache.org/solr/)-like search  implementation.
+Having looked at a few by now and wanting full post search, I decided trying out [Lunr](https://lunrjs.com/) which some say is a [Solr](https://lucene.apache.org/solr/)-like search  implementation.
 Lunr is an inverted index and it can be compared to the index in the back of a book.
 Should you want a lille lighter implementation without full post search, [simple-jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search) seems to be a popular choice.

 ## Getting the source
 ---
 At the time of writing, the latest version of Lunr id 2.3.6 and is available via npm and from [unpkg](https://upkg.com).
 Create a folder names *assets* within the site project and run:

 ```
 wget -P assets/ https://unpkg.com/lunr@2.3.6/lunr.js